-Figure 5-1 - Logical Components of an eDOCSIS device with an IPv4 eRouter
+Figure 5-1 - Logical Components of an eDOCSIS device with an IPv4 Protocol Enabled eRouter

-Figure 5-2 - Logical Components of an eDOCSIS device with an IPv6 eRouter
+Figure 5-2 - Logical Components of an eDOCSIS device with an IPv6 Protocol Enabled eRouter

-6 Revised per eRouter-N-09.0877-2 on 5/11/10 by JB, revised per eRouter N-11.1014-3 on 10/27/11 by JB.
+$^{^{7}}$ Revised per eRouter-N-09.0877-2 on 5/11/10 by JB, revised per eRouter N-11.1014-3 on 10/27/11 by JB; revised per eRouter-N-13.1127-4 on 3/20/14 by PO.

-Figure 5-3 - Logical Components of an eDOCSIS device with an IPv4 + IPv6 eRouter
+Figure 5-3 - Logical Components of an eDOCSIS device with a Dual Protocol Enabled eRouter

-The primary function of the eRouter device is to allow subscribers to connect multiple CPE devices to the operator-provided DOCSIS high-speed Internet service.
-DOCSIS specifications allow subscribers to directly connect multiple CPE devices to the cable modem; however, that requires operators to provide provisioning to each of the CPE devices.
+The primary function of the eRouter device is to allow subscribers to connect multiple CPE devices to the operatorprovided DOCSIS high-speed Internet service.
+DOCSIS specifications allow subscribers to directly connect multiple CPE devices to the cable modem; however, that requires operators to provide IP provisioning to each of the CPE devices.
 The eRouter is delegated the responsibility of provisioning multiple CPE devices at the subscriber end.
-Depending on which version of the eRouter is included with the eDOCSIS implementation, the eRouter allows provisioning of IPv4 CPEs, IPv6 CPEs, or both IPv4 and IPv6 CPEs simultaneously.
+Depending on which IP Protocols are enabled, the eRouter allows provisioning of IPv4 CPEs, IPv6 CPEs, or both IPv4 and IPv6 CPEs simultaneously.

-This specification defines the core set of functions that are performed by the eRouter; however, in most implementations, vendors would include additional features that would enhance the eRouter device.
-This may include additional networking features as well as the ability to provision and manage the eRouter from the subscriber side.
+This specification defines the core set of functions that are performed by the eRouter; however, in most implementations, vendors include additional features and functionality that enhance the eRouter device.

-The specification defines: a) CPE provisioning with IPv4 and IPv6 addresses, b) IPv4 data forwarding with NAPT and IPv6 data forwarding, c) ability to forward IP Multicast traffic, and d) preserving IP QoS markings on IP data to and from the CPE devices.
+The specification defines: a) CPE provisioning with IPv4 and IPv6 addresses, b) IPv4 data forwarding with and without NAPT and IPv6 data forwarding, c) ability to forward IP Multicast traffic, and d) preserving IP QoS markings on IP data to and from the CPE devices.